nmcguinness/L8---OOP---Module-Content/notes/topics/t17_unit_testing/t17_unit_testing_notes.md

 ---
-title: "Unit Testing — What Good Tests Look Like and How GCA2 Needs to Be Tested"
+title: "Unit Testing — What Good Tests Look Like"
 subtitle: "COMP C8Z03 — Year 2 OOP"
 topic_code: t17_unit_testing
 description: "What makes a good JUnit 5 test, how to recognise and avoid trivial or poorly formed tests, and a concrete test catalogue covering every layer of a GCA2 Stage 4 submission."